TLS

 Configuration

-You can enable TLS (https) in the VPN Settings.
-TLS only works if you have a hostname configured as the "VPN Server Hostname".
-Make sure you have created a DNS record like vpn.yourcompany.com to the IP address of the VM instance.
-Once you enable the TLS setting, let's encrypt will be activated.
-An API call will be made to letsencrypt.com, which will then make an HTTP call on your hostname to verify ownership.
-Only when this call succeeds, the TLS certificate will be issued, and the VPN Server will be accessible over https.
+You can enable TLS (HTTPS) in the VPN Settings.
+TLS only works if you have configured a hostname as the "VPN Server Hostname".
+Make sure you have created a DNS record, such as vpn.yourcompany.com, that points to the IP address of the VM instance.
+Once you enable the TLS setting, Let's Encrypt will be activated.
+An API call will be made to letsencrypt.org, which will then make an HTTP call to your hostname to verify ownership.
+The TLS certificate will only be issued when this call succeeds, and the VPN Server will then be accessible over HTTPS.

-Make sure to only enable the http to https forwarding when https is fully working.
-If you enabled the http to https forwarding, but can't access the VPN Server over https, you can still disable the forwarding manually.
+Only enable HTTP to HTTPS forwarding when HTTPS is fully working.
+If you enabled HTTP to HTTPS forwarding but cannot access the VPN Server over HTTPS, you can still disable the forwarding manually.

-Log in using SSH to the VPN Server and cd into the /vpn/config directory.
-The config.json file contains an attribute redirectToHttps that will be set to true.
+Log in to the VPN Server using SSH and change into the /vpn/config directory.
+The config.json file contains a redirectToHttps attribute that will be set to true.
 You can either remove the attribute and value or set the value to false.
-Also make sure that the attribute protocol is set back to http instead of https.
+Also make sure the protocol attribute is set back to http instead of https.
 Restart the VPN server using systemctl restart vpn-rest-server.

 Alternatives

-On Cloud providers like AWS a Load Balancer can be created to ensure access between the client and the AWS Load Balancer is using TLS.
+On cloud providers like AWS, you can create a load balancer to ensure traffic between the client and the AWS load balancer uses TLS.

 VPN Traffic

-VPN Traffic between client and VPN Server using WireGuard® is always encrypted.
-The TLS solution using Let's Encrypt is only to encrypt web traffic between the client (the browser) and the VPN Server Admin Web Interface.
+VPN traffic between the client and VPN Server using WireGuard® is always encrypted.
+The TLS solution using Let's Encrypt only encrypts web traffic between the client browser and the VPN Server admin web interface.